WHAT GRADES ARE OFFERED AT HLA FOR THE 2020 – 2021 SCHOOL YEAR?

 The Durham campus is grades K-8.
 The Apex campus is K-6 and the second Apex campus is 7-10 for the 2020 – 2021 school year.

 HOW MANY DAYS PER WEEK WILL MY CHILD BE IN THE CLASSROOM?

 Two full days (roughly 7 hours/day) per week are spent on campus, and three days are spent in the satellite classroom (the home) for grades K-6.
-Starting in 7th grade students will transition to 3 days/week on campus; however, for our first year we will operate on a 2 day/week schedule, regardless of grade.
+Three full days per week and two satellite days for grades 7 – 10.

 As a general rule, your child should expect to spend about an hour outside the classroom for every hour spent inside the classroom, but each child is different based on his or her struggles and strengths.

 WHAT IS THE DIFFERENCE BETWEEN UMS AND HOMESCHOOL CO-OPS?

 The University-Model School is recognized as a private school by the DNPE (Department of Non-Public Education).
 Children enrolled in a UMS are not considered homeschoolers.
 However, depending on availability, we will be offering a la carte classes to homeschool students.
 In this case, the child may receive credit for the course he takes, but he would not be eligible for a diploma from the school upon graduation.

 WILL I HAVE TO PREPARE LESSONS AND TEACH ON THE HOME DAYS?